-5. The Safavid Empire (1501 to 1736)
+5. The Safavid Empire

 - Area: 2,850,000 km2

-The Safavid dynasty was one of the most significant ruling dynasties of Iran.
+Founded in 1501 by Shāh Ismāil, the Safavid dynasty was one of the most significant ruling dynasties of Iran.
 They ruled one of the greatest Persian empires since the Muslim conquest of Persia.

-The Safavid dynasty was founded in 1501 by Shāh Ismāil.
 Shia Islam was their official state religion.

-4. The Mughal Empire (1526 to 1857)
+4. The Mughal Empire (1526–1857)

 - Population: 110–150 Million

-- Area: 3.2 Million square kilometers
+- Area: 3.2 million km2

-Causes Of Decline of Mughal Empire:
+Causes of the Decline of the Mughal Empire

-- Invasions of Nadir Shah of Persia and Ahmed Shah Abdali exposed the weakness of Mughal army.
-Both looted and sacked Delhi.
+- Invasions by Nadir Shah of Persia and Ahmed Shah Abdali exposed the weakness of the Mughal army.
+Both armies looted and sacked Delhi.